 The HP Omen Mindframe’s name isn’t the only thing that sets this headset apart, though.
 Through some sort of thermoelectric magic, each earcup also has their own dedicated ear cooler.
 That’s right.
 If you’re the type of person who regularly finds their ears getting a bit sweaty after playing games all afternoon, the Mindframe will halt those salty droplets in their tracks and keep your ears nice and chilly.
 And surprisingly, it really does work.

 It’s quite a cumbersome headset overall, seemingly bigger and bulkier than much of its non-ear-cooling competition, but a large part of that is down to its suspension headband rather than the size of its earcups.
-It’s a similar idea to our best gaming headset champion, the Steelseries Arctis 7, but whereas the Arctis 7 uses a thin, elastic, material-based design, the Mindframe goes all in with a second faux-leather headband that springs up and down to provide some adjustment.
+It’s a similar idea to the Steelseries Arctis 7, but whereas the Arctis 7 uses a thin, elastic, material-based design, the Mindframe goes all in with a second faux-leather headband that springs up and down to provide some adjustment.
 This ends up making it feel more substantial than the Arctis, and therefore less travel-friendly as a result.

 Not that you’re going to be out and about much with the Mindframe, as not only is this a USB headset, making it ill-suited to anything but your PC or laptop, but its RGB LEDs around the Omen logo and large, fold-down microphone also have a high probability of making you look a tad silly unless you’re the most self-assured, on-the-go laptop-er.